 High blood sugar levels damage your blood vessels and make you more at risk of serious diabetes complications.
 And if your doctor says you’ve got slightly raised levels, this still may not be safe and you need to take action to bring them down.

-You need a healthcare professional to check your average blood glucose levels at least once a year.
+You need a healthcare professional to check your average blood glucose levels.
 It’s called an HbA1c blood test

 And in between tests, you can keep a close eye on your levels by doing finger-prick tests or using a flash glucose monitor.
 Not everyone with diabetes will need to do this, but people who are on insulin and certain types of medication will need to.